 2012 Surfrider San Diego was appointed to the City of San Diego Comprehensive Water Policy Implementation Task Force.

-2012 San Diego Chapter is recognized for their role in advocating for Indirect Potable Reuse and was asked speak at the UCLA Southern California Future of Water Conference and to a State Assembly Committee in Sacramento.
+2012 San Diego Chapter is recognized for their role in advocating for Indirect Potable Reuse and was asked to speak at the UCLA Southern California Future of Water Conference and to a State Assembly Committee in Sacramento.

 2012 Our film, The Cycle of Insanity: The Real Story of Water, becomes part of the curriculum in Professional Certificate in Water Management and Landscape Sustainability Online, SDSU.

-2012 After a 16 year long campaign to ensure that seawalls along Solana Beach were properly mitigated, the Coastal Commission approved the City of Solana Beach’s Land Use Plan that include a 20-year review of seawall permits and also set an 18 month timeline for the City to finalize their study to determine land lease and mitigation fees that ensure the public is properly compensated for the lost of public sandy beach.
+2012 After a 16 year long campaign to ensure that seawalls along Solana Beach were properly mitigated, the Coastal Commission approved the City of Solana Beach’s Land Use Plan that included a 20-year review of seawall permits and also set an 18 month timeline for the City to finalize their study to determine land lease and mitigation fees that ensure the public is properly compensated for the lost of public sandy beach.

 2012 Recycled Water Study is completed and accepted by the City of San Diego.
 This study is a key step in moving toward Indirect Potable Reuse (IPR), and details the costs and benefits of implementing 100 mgd (million gallons a day) of IPR to offload the wastewater being discharged off of Point Loma.